-Discounts on your policy are noted in the footnote of your policy premium chart, which forms part of your welcome pack or renewal pack.
+Discounts on your policy are noted on your tax invoice, which forms part of your welcome pack or renewal pack.

 If you fail to pay your premium on time

 We won't pay any claims until you have paid us the premium you owe in full.